GeekyAnts/native-base-market-taxi-web-dashboard-docs/installation.md

 #### Installation:

 * **Opt \#1.
 Download ZIP**: Not familiar with Git?
-Click Here to download the Full Version of TaxiApp Backend .
+Click Here to download the Full Version of Taxiapp web Dashboard.
 Extract the contents of ZIP file after downloading.
-Downloading ZIP file does not help you to sync with further updates of TaxiApp Backend.
+Downloading ZIP file does not help you to sync with further updates of Taxiapp web Dashboard.

 * **Opt \#2.
-Clone using Git Web Client**: To setup the Full Version for TaxiApp Backend on your system, with git tools to sync your app with constant updates, clone the repo.
-Click Here to clone TaxiApp Backend using Git.
+Clone using Git Web Client**: To setup the Full Version for Taxiapp backend web dashboard on your system, with git tools to sync your app with constant updates, clone the repo.
+Click Here to clone Taxiapp backend web dashboard using Git.

   * #### Run these commands on your terminal: